Designing Integrated Solutions to Complex Problems

 - Effectively led interdisciplinary teams to solve complex problems.

-- Demonstrated intellectual growth and continuous self-improvement through self-study, continuing education, and professional development.
+- Demonstrated intellectual growth and continued self-improvement through self-study, continuing education, or professional development.

 - Fostered an organizational ethos that promotes the professional, moral, ethical, and respectful treatment of all.

 - Analyzed, designed, implemented, and maintained systems throughout their lifecycles.